 In simple terms, the ball of the hip is removed and the thigh bone is prepared before the metal stem is inserted.
 The pelvic cup is then prepared and the artificial cup is inserted and held using either bone cement or an artificial coating that bonds directly to the surrounding bone surface.

 There are different forms of hip replacement and each one has a role to play depending on the patients age and activity level.
 Younger (<70) and more active patients, will have implants where the cup liner and the ball of the hip will be made of ceramic, which is very smooth, hard wearing and produces less wear debris then traditional implants.
 Older patients are better suited with cemented cups made of newer forms of plastic which are also wear resistant.
 The risks and benefits of each type will be discussed at the time of your consultation.
+Since 2018, we have pioneered the use of robotics in hip replacements (Robotic assisted hip replacement).
+We believe that this type of technology gives greater precision. better function and an earlier return to activity.

 In general, a hip replacement is a safe and reliable operation.
 The vast majority of patients are either pain free following the surgery or have a significant improvement in their symptoms, returning to a level of activity that has not been possible for some time.